-Restoring your faith in yourself is arguably the most significant hidden benefit of consistently practicing a daily ritual — of trying again and again and again.
-In fact, what I lacked before I learned to implement these kinds of daily rituals was the faith that I was actually capable of achieving the positive results I desired in my life.
+Restoring and maintaining your faith in yourself is arguably the most significant hidden benefit of consistently practicing a daily habit — of trying again and again to make progress.
+In fact, what I lacked before I learned to implement these kinds of daily habits was the faith that I was actually capable of achieving the positive results I desired in my life.
 I had tried so many quick fixes in the past that ended in failure, and had grown so discouraged in myself, that I began subconsciously choosing procrastination over future attempts to fulfill the little promises I made to myself.

 In essence, I lost faith in both my ability and myself.
 It’s kind of like another person constantly lying to you — eventually you stop trusting them.
 The same holds true with the little promises you make to yourself that always end in disappointment.
 Eventually, you stop trusting yourself.

-(Note: Angel and I build and customize tiny, life-changing daily rituals with our students in the “Goals & Growth” module of the Getting Back to Happy Course, and we also establish a foundational ritual of consistency through daily journaling in our newest publication through Penguin Random House, “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day”.)
+(Note: Marc and I build and customize tiny, life-changing daily habits with our students in the “Goals & Growth” module of the Getting Back to Happy Course, and we also establish a foundational habit of consistency through daily journaling in our newest publication through Penguin Random House, “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day”.)

 Now, it’s your turn…

-Don’t wish away any more time waiting for better times ahead.
-Just appreciate where you are and try again.
-If you diligently take small steps day after day, one day you’ll look back with gratitude for how far you have come, and you’ll look forward with unwavering faith in yourself and the next step.
+Yes, it’s your turn to try again with the right daily habits.
+Because, once more, if you diligently take small positive steps day after day, one day you’ll look back with gratitude for how far you’ve come, and you’ll look forward with renewed faith in yourself and the next step.